 This is our Ontario G1 Knowledge Test simulator – same passing score and number of questions as the real test, different EVERY TIME you re-take this test.

-What do you do if you get into an accident in California?
+What do you do if you get into an accident in Ontario?
 Take this FREE ON G1 practice test to learn all about the rules and regulations when you are involved in an accident.

 Never drive under the influence!
 Take this FREE ON G1 practice test to learn all about alcohol and drugs while driving, including regulations related to DUI and penalties specific to Ontario.